 - Change the battery when you change your clock in the spring and fall.

 - A periodic "beep" or "chirp" means the battery is low.
 Replace the battery immediately and don't remove or disconnect the battery before you have one to replace it.

-The Tallahassee Fire Department Smoke Detector Program began in the early 1980's with a community block grant.
-This program was designed to provide senior citizens and low-income citizens with a smoke detector for their home.
+The Tallahassee Fire Department Smoke Alarm Program began in the early 1980's with a community block grant.
+This program was designed to provide senior citizens and low-income citizens with a smoke alarm for their home.
 Senior citizens have an increased risk of dying in fires.
-More than 1,200 Americans over the age of 65 die as a result of fire and 3,000 are injured due to residential fires each year.
-Over the years, the department has installed many smoke detectors throughout Tallahassee and Leon County.
+During 2003-2007, 28% of the people fatally injured in home fires were 65 or older.
+Over the years, the department has installed many smoke alarms throughout Tallahassee and Leon County.

-Smoke detectors can provide the early warning necessary to escape a deadly fire.
-To be effective, smoke detectors must be installed in the right location and they must be maintained.
+Smoke alarms can provide the early warning necessary to escape a deadly fire.
+To be effective, smoke alarms must be installed in the right location and they must be maintained.
 Some alarms use a 9-volt battery which should be replaced whenever you change your clock in the fall and in the spring.
 A "chirping" or "beeping" sound indicates the battery is weak and needs to be replaced.
 Do not remove the battery until you have one to replace it with.
 Newer smoke alarms on the market have a 10-year sealed, long-life lithium battery.

 In addition to commercial business and HRS compliance inspections, we perform home fire safety surveys upon request of owner.
 Call the Prevention Division at 891-6600.